rszemeti/Juki570/README.md

 # Juki570
-A couple of bits of Perl that will parse an Eagle .BRD file and produce a Juki .P5A file for the 570 series SMD
+A couple of bits of Perl that will parse an Eagle .BRD file and produce a Juki .P5A file for the 570 series SMD placement machines.

 The Juki .P5A format is a binary format used in the 570L and KP620E series of pick and place machines